ZOU, Lili Wenli

 Lili Zou is an Assistant Professor of Marketing at the School of Management and Economics, The Chinese University of Hong Kong, Shenzhen.
-She received her Ph.D. degree in Marketing from School of Business, The University of Hong Kong.
-Her research interests involve Crowding Management, Customer-Customer Interaction, Customer Relationship Management, and Anthropomorphism.
+She received her Ph.D. degree in Marketing from Faculty of Business and Economics, The University of Hong Kong.
+Her research interests mainly focus on service marketing and consumer-based strategies such as customer crowding management.

 Work in Progress:

 1. Perceived crowding and contrived similarity, with Bennett Yim and Echo Wan

 2. Social crowding vs. spatial crowding and anthropomorphism, with Echo Wan and Bennett Yim

 3. Customer delight: A social comparison perspective, with Bennett Yim and Kimmy Chan

 4. Service-sales ambidexterity: A multi-level analysis, with Bennett Yim and Kimmy Chan